pmaier983/Blog/README.md

   - [x] Consider switching back to custom blog api if possible
 - [x] Setup all infrastructure in Pulumi https://www.pulumi.com/
   - [x] Cleanup the whole DOMAIN and backend env + Pulumi
-  - [ ] Properly configure gaulish.dev as the dev domain (and make deploying it easy)
+  - [ ] Properly configure gaulish.io as the dev domain (and make deploying it easy)
+  - [ ] Switch to Hetzner when this is fixed: (https://github.com/pulumi/pulumi-hcloud/issues/671)
+  - [ ] Switch to use only Ipv6
 - [x] How to host? (section below)
 - [x] Setup a way to auto build & deploy each app/route
 - [ ] Separate deps into required and devDeps